Jagannath Prasad Das (psychologist)

-Biography
+Life and career

-JP Das was born in Puri, a city on the coast of the Bay of Bengal in Odisha, India.
-He is one of six siblings, and was educated in Cuttack, from grade 2 to the completion of his B.A. degree.

-He earned a B.A.
-Honours in Psychology and Philosophy from Ravenshaw college (now university) in Cuttack.
-He then completed an M.A. in Experimental Psychology at Patna University, India.
+Das was born in Puri, a city on the coast of the Bay of Bengal in Bihar and Orissa Province, British India.
+He was one of six siblings, and was educated in Cuttack from grade 2 through the completion of his B.A. degree.
+He earned an Honors B.A. in Psychology and Philosophy from Ravenshaw College (now Ravenshaw University) in Cuttack, and an M.A. in Experimental Psychology from Patna University, India.

-After two years as a lecturer in Psychology at Utkal University, in 1955 he won a Government of India scholarship to study at the Institute of Psychiatry University of London, supervised by Hans Eysenck.
+After two years as a lecturer in Psychology at Utkal University, in 1955 he won a Government of India scholarship to study at the Institute of Psychiatry at the University of London, supervised by Hans Eysenck.
 He chose for his dissertation an investigation into the relationship between hypnosis, eyelid conditioning and reactive inhibition.
 After earning his Ph.D. in 1957, he returned to Utkal University where he was a Lecturer in Psychology, and then a Reader in Psychology, for five years.
-In 1963, he was awarded a Kennedy Foundation Visiting Professorship at Peabody College of Vanderbilt University in Nashville.
-After a year there, he moved on to UCLA, where he spent a year as a visiting associate professor in Psychology before returning to Utkal University in 1965.
+In 1963, he was awarded a Kennedy Foundation Visiting Professorship at the Peabody College of Vanderbilt University in Nashville.
+After spending a year there, he moved on to UCLA, where he spent a year as a visiting associate professor in Psychology before returning to Utkal University in 1965.